DevExpress/testcafe-browser-provider-electron/README.md

     }
     ```

-    The `mainWindowUrl` option specifies the path to a file that was loaded as the application startup page.
+    The `mainWindowUrl` option specifies the path to a file loaded as the application startup page.
 TestCafe waits for Electron to load this page and then runs tests.
 If a relative path is specified, it is resolved from the `.testcafe-electron-rc` file location.

     For information about other options, see the [Configuration](#configuration) section.